adieyal/sd-dynamic-prompts/docs/tutorial.md

 ## Nested variant

-Gold comes in various varieties, lets add those as well:
+Gold comes in various varieties, let's add those as well:

     A diamond ring set on a {{rose|yellow|white} gold|platinum} band.

 <img src="../images/tutorial/prompt3.png">

-Notice how we nested a variant for the type of gold, i.e., `{rose|yellow|white}` inside the main variant.
+Notice how we nested a variant for the type of gold, i.e. `{rose|yellow|white}` inside the main variant.
 So now, when generating an image, one of the following prompts is created:

     A diamond ring set on a rose gold band
     A diamond ring set on a yellow gold band